twisted/twisted/docs/projects/web/examples/index.rst

 - :download:`proxy.py` -
   use ``twisted.web.proxy.Proxy`` to make the simplest proxy
+- :download:`connect-proxy.py` -
+  use ``twisted.web.proxy.TunnelProxy`` to make a proxy that supports the CONNECT method
 - :download:`logging-proxy.py` - example of
   subclassing the core classes of ``twisted.web.proxy`` to log requests through a proxy